 Step 2 – Do your research

 Doing thorough research upfront will ensure that you know exactly what you do and don’t want.
 Taking the extra time to research now could save you from making mistakes that are hard or costly to fix.
+Read our post on the costs of building a house in Perth.
 Study some brochures, home magazines and Pinterest or Instagram to help you decide on what styles and finishes you like.

 Step 3 – Prestart